mtham8/D3Sandbox/notes.md

 L 10 25 - Draw a line to the point 10 25, from the previous point 60 75
 Note - our letters (M, L) are capitalized which means that we were using absolute positioning within our SVG Viewing window.
-If we use lower case commands, then we will be using relative positioning.
+If we use lower case commands, then we will be using relative positioning. d3.svg.line - create a new line generator d3.svg.line.radial - create a new radial line generator d3.svg.area - create a new area generator d3.svg.area.radial - create a new radial area generator d3.svg.arc - create a new arc generator d3.svg.symbol - create a new symbol generator d3.svg.chord - create a new chord generator d3.svg.diagonal - create a new diagonal generator d3.svg.diagonal.radial - create a new radial diagonal generator